Who is your ultimate travel partner as per zodiac for a romantic holiday?

 Leo is a dynamic fire sign ruled by the Sun.
 They have a limitless supply of positive energy and are eager to embark on any adventure without fear.
 This spirit is shared by the most travel-loving sign of the zodiac, Sagittarius.

 Los Angeles is an ultra-glamorous city, which, in addition to being home to Hollywood, is also an American-Mexican cultural hub of the world.
-Travellers can choose from indulging in a myriad of experiences right from bustling food trucks to eating at old museums and walking at the famous Venice Broadwalk.
+Travellers can choose from indulging in a myriad of experiences right from bustling food trucks to eat at to old museums and walks at the famous Venice Broadwalk.
 LA is perfect for this zodiac couple who love to wear their hearts on their sleeves and seldom say no to any new experience.

 Virgo and Pisces: Morocco